Updated: Jun 15

 As you might imagine, business succession is a complicated exercise that involves a myriad of tax rules and regulations.
 Before moving forward with a succession, consider working with legal, financial, and tax professionals who are familiar with the process.

 Peak Wealth Planning cares deeply about its clients and wants to preserve continuity in the extremely unlikely event I were unable to continue with the firm.
 We have put in place a formal succession plan.
-If you know a business owner who can use help with succession planning, I can assist.
-Schedule a call to learn more today.
+If you know a business owner who can use help with succession planning, the Peak Wealth Planning team can assist.

 - - - - - - - - - - - - - - -